Abaaza/BahrawyFNB/README.md

 # Portal Example

 This project includes a small Express API and a React client.
-It now ships with a sample database stored in `server/database.json` which holds example users and projects.
+Data is persisted in MongoDB instead of the previous `server/database.json` file.

 ## Example Credentials